 Figure 1 Transmission of SARS-CoV-2 via the air; Source: Jimenez.3

-1. Short range transmission by direct deposition on mucosal surfaces
+Short range transmission via direct deposition and aerogenic route

-Transmission of the SARS-CoV-2 virus (and other viruses) primarily occurs at short distances through droplets and aerosols generated by various respiratory functions like breathing, talking, coughing, and sneezing.6–17 The resulting sound levels of these respirations is related to the number of particles generated.
-The amount of time between infection and droplet generation plays an important role in the quantity of virus particles present in the exhaled aerosols.18 The available literature on the topic consistently finds a higher risk of transmission at short distances.19,20 Well-known guidelines, such as the 1.5-meter directive from institutions like the RIVM, have been designed with this in mind.
+Transmission of the SARS-CoV-2 virus (and other viruses) primarily occurs at short distances through droplets and aerosols generated by various respiratory functions like breathing, talking, coughing, and sneezing.⁶⁻²⁰ The number of particles produced is correlated to the sound volume produced by the respiratory activity.
+Talking can produce up to ten times more virus particles in the air than just breathing.¹⁰ The amount of time between infection and droplet generation plays an important role in the quantity of virus particles present in the exhaled aerosols.21 The available literature on the topic consistently finds a higher risk of transmission at short distances involving both direct deposition and inhalation of virus particles.22–27 Well-known guidelines, such as the 1.5-meter directive from institutions like the RIVM, have been designed with this in mind.

 Literature